ShortlistShortlistedRemoved from shortlist 1

 Portability

-The design of the Powerhorse 4000 is a typical, open frame, with the dimensions of L25.4 x W18.8 x H19.8 in, offering support and stability and enabling the possibility of raising it above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The dimensions of the Powerhorse 4000, which are L25.4 x W18.8 x H19.8 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

 As the generator's weight is 115 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
-Nevertheless, thanks to its wheel kit and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.
+However, its challenging mobility is solved by its wheel kit and its folding handle, which will ease its displacement, once it is on the floor.

 Features